farolfo/.zshrc/README.md

 .zshrc
 ======

-My presonal modification to the [robbyrussel](https://github.com/robbyrussell/oh-my-zsh) theme for the zsh terminal.
+My personal modification to the [robbyrussel](https://github.com/robbyrussell/oh-my-zsh) theme for the zsh terminal.

 An example